General Description / Cultural Significance

 Climate Change/Conservation Status

 In Cambodia, the monsoon has become less predictable, and there is more flooding and longer droughts.
 Traditional wisdom about when to plant and harvest is no longer reliable.
-Palm trees have provided the culture with massive contributions to the livelihoods of Cambodians (80% of the population depends on palm sugar production and other agriculture) and its abiding might as a symbol for Cambodian culture.
+Palm trees have provided the culture with massive contributions to the livelihoods of Cambodians (80% of the population depends on palm sugar production and other agriculture) and its enduring power as a symbol for Cambodian culture.
 The population has been cutting down the trees to make ends meet.
 Although the government has issued a ban on logging palm trees for sale, clandestine cutting continues, as does the deterioration of the ecosystems.

 This situation is further exacerbated by the effects of climate change, which have recently been experienced with uncharacteristically dry seasons and fundamental changes in the water cycle.
 The loss of the sugar palms— and their deep roots systems that provide natural erosion control—means that their country is more vulnerable to the effects of flooding.
 The importance of the role that the sugar palm tree plays in the small, integrated farming systems of the country and the livelihood of the small farmers cannot be underestimated or overstated.